-- Hold an MD, DO, PhD, or equivalent degree at time of award
+- Hold an MD, PhD, or equivalent degree at time of award

-- Be within 7 years of a faculty appointment in association with an academic research institution in Canada, Mexico, South America, or the United States at the time of application
+- Be within 3 years of a faculty appointment (or a faculty position equivalent to an assistant professorship) in association with a research institution in one of the eligible countries.

 - Have a strong career interest in liver disease

 - Have a research mentor with extensive experience in the field of liver disease

 - Be able to devote approximately 50% of professional time to research for the next 2 years (versus administrative, patient care, or teaching responsibilities)